30 meter full quarter wave vertical

 The measurements below are for building a simple Dipole Antenna.
 The Wire Size can range from 16 AWG to 12 AWG.
 The larger the wire, the wider the bandwidth

-30 Meter Vertical Dipole, W1TR
+30 Meter Vertical antenna

 The 30 meter band is very narrow and therefore a shortened antenna isn't a great disadvantage